 - Space: 1999: in the episode Mission of the Darians, Morrow finds himself in a very long corridor aboard the Darian's 20 mile long space ship.
 He starts to run..
 The special effects don't quite stand up to high definition screencaps, but it can be seen here.

 - In the live-action version of Goosebumps "Haunted House Game", the protagonists have to escape the haunted house itself to win the game with their lives.
 The corridor to the front door stretches out into infinity before them, requiring them to pull it towards them with a fishing rod.

 - The Haunted Mansion in the Disney theme parks uses mirrors to create the impression of one of these.

 - Zork Grand Inquisitor: When you first enter GUE Tech, the hallways to the classrooms appear to be endless.

 - And they indeed are.
 To make them finite, you have to remove the first bit of the "Infinite Corridor" sign above the entrance.

 - Truth in Television: GUE Tech is based on MIT, which has an "Infinite Corridor" (actually 815 feet long).

-- Super Mario 64: If you didn't have enough stars to face Bowser in the final battle, you were doomed to walk up forever; there was a bug, however, where you could reach the end of the stairs without enough stars.
+- Super Mario 64: If you didn't have enough stars to face Bowser in the final battle, you were doomed to walk up forever; there was a bug, however, where you could reach the end of the stairs without enough stars if you could boost Mario's speed high enough.
 Needless to say, Speed Runners milk this for all it's worth.

 - Strangely enough, no matter how far up you went, walking back down was always a very short trip.